Malaysian Chinese: Religion

 Chinese folk religion, Confucianism, Mahāyāna Buddhism and Taoism temples in Malaysia.

 Based on the 2000 Malaysian Census, 86.6% of ethnic Chinese Malaysians adhere to Buddhism and Chinese folk religion with numerous Chinese temples and shrines visible nationwide.
-More detailed statistics in 2010 found a total of 5,341,687 ethnic Chinese Malaysians adhere to Buddhism, 706,479 are Christians, 218,261 practising Confucianism, Taoism and other Chinese folk religious sects, 49,320 were irreligious, 42,048 are Muslims, 14,878 are Hindus, 11,387 with unknown religion while 8,576 practising other different religion.
-Among the common deities worshipped by ethnic Chinese Malaysians in temples are Lord Guan (Guansheng Dijun 关圣帝君), Guan Yin (Goddess of Mercy 观世音菩萨), Dabo Gong 大伯公 (Earth Deity) and Mazu (Goddess of Sea 妈祖).
+More detailed statistics in 2010 found a total of 5,341,687 ethnic Chinese Malaysians adhere to Buddhism, 695,479 are Christians, 218,261 practising Confucianism, Taoism and other Chinese folk religious sects, 60,320 are Muslims, 42,048 are irreligious, 14,878 are Hindus, 11,387 with unknown religion while 8,576 practising other different religion.
+Among the common deities worshipped by ethnic Chinese Malaysians in temples are Guan Yu, Guanyin, Tua Pek Kong and Mazu.

 Commonly found in ethnic Chinese homes and shops are altars installed for deities of their affinities together with ancestral worship.
 Most of the deities are of Chinese origin but it is still common to see a few local deities.
 Most, if not all cities in Malaysia include the presence of Chinese Buddhist temples and societies.
 However, there exists towns with only Buddhist statues, although some may have one or two other Chinese deities.
 Other Buddhist branches of Theravāda and various Tibetan traditions (Vajrayāna) also have Chinese members and some of the buildings of these branches were built with the funds and philanthropic efforts from local Chinese Buddhists, examples being the establishment of Buddhist Maha Vihara in Kuala Lumpur and Wat Chayamangkalaram in Penang.
 Unlike the institutional religion of Buddhism, Christianity and Islam, ethnic Chinese who follow traditional folk religion do not have separate names for their belief and practices, as similar to the indigenous Malaysians such as Iban and the Orang Asli.
 They describe their religious beliefs as either bai shen or bai fo (worshipping deities) which does usually include the worshipping of Buddha since Mahayana Buddhist deities are also commonly worshipped by the followers of Chinese traditional religion.